Traditionally, folk singing was undertaken without the aid of microphones, and the instruments were played unplugged.

-If you’ve ever delivered a well rehearsed joke and only got a laugh from the front row, well now you know the reason!
+If you’ve ever delivered a well-rehearsed joke and only got a laugh from the front row, well now you know the reason!
 And always introduce your first song.
-Not only does it help engage with the audience, it gives the sound engineer an opportunity to get the levels right before the song starts.
+Not only does it help engage with the audience, but it also gives the sound engineer an opportunity to get the levels right before the song starts.
 For the same reason, guitarists should strum a chord or two, or pick a couple of notes, during this preamble.

 So for great sound, here are your bullet points to remember:

-- Get really close to the mic (between one and six inches)
+- Get close to the mic (between six and nine inches)